Intellectual Property Law: Everything You Need to Know

 Frequently Asked Questions

 - How can I learn more about intellectual property law?

 If you want to learn more about intellectual property law, the World Intellectual Property Organization (WIPO) is a great place to start.
 The organization's website is a forum for global intellectual property services, policies, and information.
 They also run online workshops, seminars, and training courses where you can learn more about a specific piece of intellectual property or laws in a certain country of interest.

 If you need help with intellectual property law, you can post your job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.